Chief Residents' Welcome

 - Fellowships – We offer fellowship programs in Toxicology, Pediatric Emergency Medicine, Emergency Medical Services, Global Health and Tactical Medicine, Simulation, Medical Administration, and Emergency Ultrasound.

-- Global Health Rotations – Opportunities are available for residents to rotate through clinical settings in Ethiopia, Guatemala, Kenya, South Africa, Chile, Colombia, Thailand, New Zealand, and Malawi.
+- Global Health Rotations – Opportunities are available for residents to rotate through clinical settings in Ethiopia, Guatemala, Kenya, South Africa, Chile, Colombia, Thailand, New Zealand, Malawi, and Argentina.

 - Amazing Faculty – The Chair of our Department, Dr. Deborah Diercks, was SAEM President from 2015-2016 and our Vice Chair, Dr. Andra Blomkalns was the SAEM President for 2016-2017.
 We have two past ACEP presidents on staff, and more than a dozen board-certified toxicologists.
 The chair of our IRB is one of our own.
 Many of our faculty are double and triple board certified.